ENSCMA2/enscma2.github.io/_pages/dance.md

 - ballet, contemporary, modern, lyrical, character/folk, and jazz
 - directing and/or choreographing performances that reconstruct (or deconstruct (?)) fairytales/sci-fi or tell stories about *broader* things like health (mental & physical), neurodivergence, and social/cultural/gendered experiences
 - stage management, lighting design/board operations, data/operations/finance management, publicity, technical production, front-of-house, sound design/board operations
-- if necessary I can also sing at like, a mezzo-soprano range
+- if necessary I can also sing at like, a mezzo-soprano range, either operatically or not operatically whatever

 ## Background
 - 2019 - 2023: modern & contemporary with [Harvard-Radcliffe Modern Dance Company](http://www.hrmdc.org/)